yinx111/U-Netpp-MLops-Workflow/README.md

-# U-Net++ Semantic-Segmentation on Multispectral Satellite Imagery
+# UNet++ Semantic-Segmentation on Multispectral Satellite Imagery
 This project uses a **4 bands(RGB + NIR)** open-source **NAIP** satellite imagery to build a small land-cover classification dataset and train a **U-Net++** model for segmentation.
 The results were evaluated on multiple land-cover classes, and **single-image inference** is supported for visualization and testing.

 ## Dataset